ephremt/UrlShortner/README.md

 1. cd to UrlShortner folder
 2. run "node server.js"

-At this point you can use client tools like post-man (a google chrome extension) to make a POST request to send a long url and get shortened one or do a GET request to get a long version of the shortened url.
+At this point you can use tools like postman (a google chrome extension) to make a POST request to send a long url and get shortened one or do a GET request to get a long version of a shortened url.

 Exmaples: